a2o/snoopy/doc/FAQ.md

 This is the reason why we removed implementation of data source called 'legacy' from Snoopy, as maintaining redundant code seems pointless for 10% performance gain.

+### 5. I see no Snoopy output after initial user login

+Your user probably has LD_PRELOAD environmental variable set to something non- empty in their profile script.
+Remove it, or set libsnoopy.so as part of that preload environment variable, like this (UNTESTED):

+LD_PRELOAD="/path/to/libsnoopy.so /path/to/otherlib.so"